haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Currently, every major release of of GHC is accompanied with a major version of ``base``, and also other libraries like ``template-haskell``.
 This causes numerous issues:

-First and foremost, it creates a ton of busywork to upgrade to a new version of GHC as library version requirements must be relaxed.
+First and foremost, these major version bumps creates a ton of busywork to upgrade to a new version of GHC as library version requirements must be relaxed.

-Secondly it undermines our other processes by creating perverse incentives.
+Secondly they undermines our other processes by creating perverse incentives.

 Library authors find it convenient to make too-loose requirements on ``base`` on the assumption that whatever base breakage happens next "probably" won't effect them.
-But fast-and-loose version bounds conversely the version solver cannot be trusted to choose good plans.
+But fast-and-loose version bounds undermine the version solver, which can no longer be trusted to choose good plans in that scenario.
-We want version solving to be sound and complete, and the only way for that to be the case is if breaking changes are rare.
+We want version solving to be sound and complete, and the only way for that to be the case is if breaking changes are infrequent enough that people to not feel the urge to do this.

-It also makes it harder to think about compatibility and ease of upgrading with GHC in general.
+These major version bumps also makes it harder to think about compatibility and ease of upgrading with GHC in general.
-This and other long-shrugged-off paper cuts over the upgrade process result in a big picture where where some of us are numb to breakage, and others are irate about it.
+This and other long-shrugged-off paper cuts during the upgrade process result in a big picture where where some of us are numb to breakage, and others are irate about it.
-We should do the little things well so the remaining thornier issues around GHC upgrading (syntax changes, type system changes, etc.) can be approached from a cleaner starting point.
+We should do the little things well so the remaining thornier issues around GHC upgrading (syntax changes, type system changes, etc.) can be approached from a "decluttered" starting point.

 Solution criteria
 ^^^^^^^^^^^^^^^^^